melt-umn/ableC-lvars/README.md

 + Is there a way to error out only on the first missing include of a header?
 + Better positive tests
 + Check on leq with freezing-- do I need to check further?
-+ Implement getFst and getSnd to help users avoid creating threshold sets/activation sets
++ Implement getFst and getSnd, etc.
-+ Implement other Lvish features-- incrementable counter, even handlers
++ Implement other Lvish features-- incrementable counter, event handlers
 + Get lattice method (and possible other getters) for lvars.xh
-+ Programmer might not need to specify isTop() if we pattern match inside the header

 ## Guide: